drupal-media/d8-guide/modules/image_effects/intro.md

 # Image Effects

-The [Image Effects](https://www.drupal.org/project/image_effects) This module provides a suite of additional image effects that can be added to image styles, and UI components that can be used in the image effects configuration forms.
+The [Image Effects](https://www.drupal.org/project/image_effects) module provides a suite of additional image effects that can be added to image styles, and UI components that can be used in the image effects configuration forms.

 ## Effects provided: